AalaaAyman24/Dataset-Insight-RAG-Chatbot/README.md

 - **Handle Duplicates**: Detect and remove duplicate entries.
 - **Handle Outliers**: Identify and manage outliers for more accurate analysis.
 - **Visualize Data**: Generate various charts and visualizations to explore the data.
-- **Modeling**: Apply machine learning models and predictive analysis to your data.
 - **Download**: Download the processed data in your preferred format.
 - **RAG Chatbot**: Interact with the chatbot powered by an API or Ollama for data assistance and queries.